Facial acupuncture—aka cosmetic acupuncture—has been gaining fast favor among women seeking effective treatments to improve their skin.

 By Georgetta Lordi Morque

 What began centuries ago in China to rejuvenate the skin has now become a go-to anti-aging treatment worldwide.
 Facial acupuncture, or cosmetic acupuncture as it is often called, has been gaining fast favor among celebrities and those seeking more holistic ways to get a glow.

-In the UK, The Timesof London likens cosmetic acupuncture to “natural Botox,” and here in the U.S., Refinery29, InStyle and Vogue, among other publications, have published stellar reviews about the practice.
-The New York Times writer Marisa Meltzer recently reported firmer skin and more defined cheekbones after her first experience, and 88 percent of Real Self followers who tried the treatment said it was well worthwhile.
+In the UK, The Times of London likens cosmetic acupuncture to “natural Botox,” and here in the U.S., Refinery29, InStyle and Vogue, among other publications, have published stellar reviews about the practice.
+In 2018, The New York Times writer Marisa Meltzer reported firmer skin and more defined cheekbones after her first experience, and 88 percent of Real Self followers who tried the treatment said it was well worthwhile.

 Goldstein explains that cosmetic acupuncture uses the principles of Traditional Chinese Medicine (TCM) to address signs of aging.
 According to TCM, wrinkles, skin discoloration or loss of muscle tone begin from a constitutional imbalance and fundamental weakness of Qi (pronounced ‘chee’), the energy that circulates throughout your body within a series of pathways to different organs.
 The body’s natural energy flow is what provides nourishment, support and vitality to every cell, tissue, muscle and organ.